-Taillights, brake lights, or tail lights, (there is no official or correct version/name) are the red rear lights on a vehicle which either light up or get brighter when the brake pedal is pressed.
+Brake lights are the red rear lights on a vehicle which either light up or get brighter when the brake pedal is pressed.
+More specifically, the brake light switch completes the electrical circuit that powers the brake light bulbs.
 Many of them also contain the rear turn signal lights as well.
-Working tail lights are mandatory on all vehicles in most regions, and some regions also govern the hight, location, and brightness of them.
+Working brake lights are mandatory on all vehicles in most regions, and some regions also govern the hight, location, and brightness of them.

 Why are Tail Lights Red?